Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs: Experimental Setup

-\paragraph{3D-Transformer Architecture.} Our 3D-Transformer has 6 multi-scale self-attention layers, and each layer has 3 scales and 8 heads.
-Normally, scales are set as $[\frac{\rho}{2}, \rho, 2\rho]$, where $\rho$ is the density of a corresponding dataset.
-The number of selected atoms $K$ in the AFPS is set as 4 and 10 for small and large molecule datasets, respectively. $\lambda$ in APE is kept as 10.
-We use ReLU as the activation function and a dropout rate of 0.1 for all layers.
+A standard Molformer has 6 heterogeneous self-attention layers, and each layer has 3 scales and 8 heads.
+Normally, scales are set by $\tau=[\frac{\rho}{2}, \rho, 2\rho]$, where $\rho$ is the density of each corresponding dataset.
+The number of selected atoms $K$ and the weight ratio $\lambda$ in AFPS is set as 4 and 0.1, respectively.
+We use ReLU as the activation function and a dropout rate of 0.1 for all layers if not specified.
 The input embedding size is 512 and the hidden size for FFN is 2048.
+For BBBP and ClinTox, we use Molformer with 2 heterogeneous self-attention layers with 4 heads.
+The scales are 0.8, 1.6, and 3.0 $\textup{\AA}$.
+The dropout rate is 0.2 and 0.6 for BBBP and ClinTox, respectively.
+For BACE, we use a standard Molformer but with a dropout rate of 0.2.